 No. Photography is not permitted inside the cave.

-There are countless things to do in Andalusia.
-Moorish palaces, dramatic coastlines, mountain villages.
+There are countless things to do in Andalusia: Moorish palaces, dramatic coastlines, white mountain villages.
+The region rarely struggles to impress.
 What makes the Gruta de las Maravillas stand out is that it catches you off guard.

-For international visitors who have never heard of Aracena, this cave is a reason to look more closely at western Andalusia.
-And for those already exploring the Sierra, it is an essential experience.
+For international visitors who may never have heard of Aracena, this underground lakes cave alone is reason to look more closely at western Andalusia.
+And for those already exploring the Sierra de Aracena, it feels less like an optional stop and more like something essential.

 gruta, cave, experiences